Lionsberg/lionsberg-wiki/Lionsberg System Design/Jordan's Guide To Lionsberg/Jordan and Faith.md

 If there is one thing to know about me, which would help everything else make sense, it is that to the best of my ability, everything that I am doing is flowing from my direct personal relationship with the eternal and universal "I Am" that is the Source and Sustainer of my being and consciousness.

-From the mysteries of how the universe was brought into being, to the dawn of humanity and our earliest glimpses of consciousness, to the legends of those who wrestled with the Spirit and incarnation God, to the burning bush that demanded Moses liberate God's children from slavery and oppression, through the epic saga of the nations and peoples of the earth struggling to grope and feel their way forward, to the life of Jesus, and the hope that one glorious morning, every prophesy would be fulfilled and all the nations and peoples of the earth would dwell together in harmony and right relationship with the One true King of All...
+From the mysteries of how the universe was brought into being, to the dawn of humanity and our earliest glimpses of consciousness, to the legends of those who wrestled with God, to the burning bush that demanded Moses liberate God's children from slavery and oppression, through the epic saga of the nations and peoples of the earth struggling to grope and feel their way forward, to the life of Jesus, and the hope that one glorious morning, every prophesy would be fulfilled and all the nations and peoples of the earth would dwell together in harmony and right relationship with the One true King of All...

 This is the great mystery and romance that informs all that I do and am.

 For me, this journey is rooted in Love and in my personal, direct relationship and connection to That Which Is Creating and Sustaining me, which I often call God, Father, Source, or One.

-This personal quest to align the depths of my being as closely as I can with the Source of Being is by far the most profound and important part of my existence.
+This personal quest to align the depths of my being as closely as I can with the Source of Being, with God, is by far the most profound and important part of my existence.

 It is my purpose, my destiny, and my Why.